Alexandra Park (actress): Career

 Park made her acting debut in the Australian television series The Elephant Princess in 2011, playing Veronica.

 In 2009, she played Claudia Hammond in the soap opera Home and Away.
 During that time, she appeared in an episode of Packed to the Rafters in 2011.
 She appeared as Sienna in the 2012 short film Arc.

 She also appeared in a 2013 episode of the television series Wonderland as Jodie.
 From 2015 to 2018, she portrayed Princess Eleanor in the E! original series The Royals.

 Park played a filmmaker in the horror thriller film Carnifex, which screened at the Adelaide Film Festival in October 2022.
 It was South Australian film editor Sean Lahiff's directing debut.
 In the film, Park's character and two conservationists encounter a terrifying new species after huge bushfires have ravaged the land.
 Filmed in Kuitpo Forest, the film has large-scale special effects, and stars Sisi Stringer and Harry Greenwood, son of actor Hugo Weaving.

+From 2021 to 2026, Park also appeared in Everyone is Doing Great alongside husband James Lafferty.

 Personal life

 Before getting the role of Princess Eleanor in The Royals, Park was diagnosed with type 1 diabetes which she discussed in her book Sugar High.

-In May 2022 she married fiancé James Lafferty in Hawaii after 7 years together.
+In May 2022, she married fiancé James Lafferty in Hawaii after seven years together.
+In 2026, Lafferty and Park announced via Instagram the birth of their child, River Jay Lafferty born on 4 December 2025.